elm-city-craftworks/course-001/PART_1.md

 NOTE: The supporting materials for these exercises are in `samples/part1`

-1) Run the following bash commands in the `data` folder and copy the transcript from your console into a text file for future  reference.
+1) Run the following bash commands in the `data` folder and copy the output into a text file for future reference.

 ```bash
 $ ls